palmerigarrett/subscriptions/instructions.md

-This is the technical assessment challenge for the engineering role on the Subscriptions Team, at [The Atlantic](https://www.theatlantic.com).
-Please follow the instructions carefully.

 ## Background
 The following is a hypothetical situation that would require some engineering and database design.
 Imagine we have an external e-commerce vendor that handles ordering of our subscription products.
 We'd like to have a copy of our subscription related records in an internal database that we can query directly.
 Let's assume we have a web-hook setup to listen for changes that occur in our external vendor.